 “Alright, alright, alright, folks.
 Bettin’s closed.”
 A few gentleman that came in late rush the man in the corner but they’re turned away.
 “And away we go.”

 The DJ puts a vinyl on the turntable and I’m surprised to hear Lana Del Rey’s Blue Jeans start over the loud speaker.
 She smiles at me, some of her lipstick clinging to the yellow surface of her teeth in clods, and standing this close to her, I can’t help but smell the strength of her perfume meant to mask the musk of her sweat, though it’s unsuccessful.
-Her clearly dyed hair and the fringe on her white country and western button up combined with those things make her rather repulsive, but somehow, I still can’t help but like her.
+Her clearly dyed hair and the fringe on her white country and western button up combine to make her rather repulsive, but somehow, I still can’t help but like her.
 There’s something kind, unassuming, and genuine about her.

 It definitely earns her points when she leans in and starts to give me pointers.